 It goes without saying, it’s a hard time to be a pastor.

-The last year was like a battle, and a lot of us are walking wounded.
+The past few years were like a battle, and many of us are walking wounded.
 Endless angry emails, people leaving our church, people we thought we could trust who – it turned out – we couldn’t.
 I don’t need to go on.

 It’s easier than ever to hate the work you’re called to do or to resent the people you’re called to love and lead.It’s easier than ever to hate the work you’re called to do or to resent the people you’re called to love and lead. - John Mark Comer Click To Tweet

 As hard as it’s been (and it’s been hard), I’ve been thinking a lot about a quote from James Baldwin:

 “I imagine one of the reasons people cling to their hates so stubbornly is because they sense, once hate is gone, they will be forced to deal with pain.”

 He was referring, of course, to racism, but I think his analysis of the human psyche is true in a wider sense.
 Which raises the question: What do you do with your pain?

 When you get wounded, there are three survival instincts: